awsbuilders-cloud/demo-containerise-dotnet/README.md

-# Welcome to the AWS Cloud Builders Repo for the Containerise Lab
+# Welcome to the AWS Cloud Builders Repo

+### This repository contains the code required for the Containerise Lab

-## Lab steps and details can be found on https://containerise.awsbuilders.com.au/
+### Lab steps and details can be found on https://containerise.awsbuilders.com.au/

+#### AWS Cloud Builders Team